 You might think that after you submit your application you should simply wait to hear back about whether your application was approved.
 However, there are a number of steps you can take during this period that can be helpful for your pursuit of a career in design.
 The first thing you should do is schedule a campus tour or attend an Open House if you haven’t already done so.
 You’ll want to become familiar with the campus where you will be spending the next four years pursuing your career in design.
 This will also give you an opportunity to meet with the staff and faculty you’ll be working closely with.
 Getting a sense of the space you will be working with is also beneficial as a means to reduce any stress associated with starting classes.

 The second thing you should consider doing after submitting your application is submitting a Free Application for Federal Student Aid (FAFSA).
 The cost of attending a four-year university can be daunting, but the FAFSA application gives you access to Federal and State grants, loans, and work-study programs that can be used to help reduce your education costs.
 After you submit your FAFSA, you’ll want to make an appointment to speak with the Office of Financial Aid.
-Financial aid staff can help connect you with the resources you need to reduce your cost of tuition, including helping you find and apply for scholarships provided by your institution and outside organizations.
+Financial aid staff can help connect you with the resources you need to reduce your cost of tuition, including helping you find and apply for either architecture or interior design scholarships provided by your institution and outside organizations.
 As with your application to your degree program, both the FAFSA and scholarship applications will have application deadlines, so be sure to complete this step early to have the best chances of accessing outside funding sources.

 Turning your design skills into a career doesn’t have to remain a dream.
 There are actionable steps you can take to make the transition into the workforce as a professional designer.
 Whether you have no experience but a passion for design elements, or have been working as a designer and want to build the skills that allow you to excel, pursuing an education in a design related field is one of the best ways to gain and develop the skills, knowledge, and experience necessary to succeed in this competitive field.
 Through the course of your education, you’ll have the opportunity to work alongside design professionals and build the connections that can assist you in entering the field following your graduation.
 At the same, a design-centered educational path will allow you to populate your portfolio with the type of work that will showcase your unique skills and design-perspective, while also propelling you into the career path you’ve been dreaming of.